NotImportantScripts/Dead-Rails/README.md

 A: Only if you run them while screaming “I’M EXPLOITING!” in global chat.

 **Q: Can I DM you on Discord?**
 A: Absolutely.
-Whether I answer is between me and my dopamine levels.
+My Discord is `notextrovert12` — whether I answer is between me and my dopamine levels.

 ---